okteto/okteto/README.md

 All you need to get started is to [install the Okteto CLI](https://www.okteto.com/docs/get-started/install-okteto-cli/) and have access to a Kubernetes cluster.
 You can follow our [guide for setting up a Kubernetes cluster on AWS here](https://www.okteto.com/docs/get-started/install/amazon-eks/#deploy-a-kubernetes-cluster).

-The Okteto CLI has two operational modes: CLI-Only and Okteto Platform.
+The Okteto CLI has two operational modes:

-### CLI-Only
+* Okteto Open Source CLI
+* Okteto Platform CLI

+### Okteto Open Source CLI Features

-CLI-Only requires access to a Kubernetes cluster.
+Okteto Open Source requires access to a Kubernetes cluster.
 It's designed to support Development Containers in any Kubernetes cluster.
 It doesn't come with features that support multiple developers working on the same cluster.
 That's the goal of the [Okteto Platform](https://okteto.com/docs)

-CLI-Only supports the following commands:
+Okteto Open Source supports the following commands:

 - `okteto context`
 - `okteto up`
 - `okteto down`

-CLI-Only supports the [dev section](https://www.okteto.com/docs/reference/okteto-manifest/#dev-object-optional) of the Okteto Manifest.
+For reference, our Open Source CLI supports the [dev section](https://www.okteto.com/docs/reference/okteto-manifest/#dev-object-optional) of the Okteto Manifest.

-We have getting started guides for the CLI-Only mode for the following languages:
+We have getting started guides for the Open Source mode for the following languages:

 - [ASP.NET](samples/aspnetcore)
 - [Golang](samples/golang)